Frequently Asked Questions - Other

 This also varies a bit by device.
 The earlier Android devices made 16 MB available to each application.
 Newer devices made 24 MB available.
 I believe the Honeycomb tablets support even more.

-In terms of the Google Market, what will happen (as I understand it) is that affected users that have the current version of DC installed just won't see any future updates in the market.
+In terms of the Google Market, what will happen is that affected users that have the current version of DC installed just won't see any future updates in the market.